 As we mentioned above in How NEURON separates anatomy and biophysics from purely numerical issues, many anatomical and biophysical properties can vary along the length of a section, and these are represented in NEURON by range variables.
-The syntax for (var) stmt is a convenient idiom for working with range variables.
+The syntax is a convenient idiom for working with range variables.
 This statement assigns the location of each node (in arc length, starting at 0 and ending at 1) to var and then executes stmt.
-For example, axon for (x) print $x^{}L$, v(x)

-will print the membrane potential as a function of physical distance along axon.
+For example, will print the membrane potential as a function of physical distance along axon.